-Orientation to the Sights of Firenze
+Experiencing the Sights of Firenze

 Glorious Florentine Arts

-Art is really why you come to Florence — the home of Michelangelo’s David and Botticelli’s “Birth of Venus.”
-Make sure to get advance reservations with a set time for your visit at the Uffizi and L’Accademia (you can ask your hotel to make them).
-It costs an extra €3 per person but it’s well worth it when you only wait about 20 minutes to get in and everyone without reservations is waiting 2 to 3 hours on a very long line.
+Art is the real reason why you come to Florence — the home of Michelangelo’s David and Botticelli’s “Birth of Venus.”
+Make sure to get advance reservations with a set time for your visit to the Uffizi and L’Accademia (you can ask your hotel to make them).
+It costs a few extra € per person, but it’s well worth it when you only wait about 20 minutes to get in and everyone without reservations is waiting 2 to 3 hours on a very long line.

-The Uffizi is known as the greatest gallery of Renaissance art anywhere.
+The Uffizi is famous as the greatest gallery of Renaissance art anywhere.
 It was here that we saw paintings by the “Ninja Turtles” of the art world — Leonardo, Michelangelo, Raphael and Donatello.
 I read an article that suggested sending kids on a “Ninja Turtle” scavenger hunt to find examples of each of these great artists for whom the famed cartoon Turtles are named.
 Even my big kids got a kick out of that.
 We also saw the works of Caravaggio, Rembrandt, Titian, Giotto and many more.
 Among the top 10 at the Uffizi you’ll find Botticelli’s “Birth of Venus,” Leonardo’s “The Annunciation,” Titian’s “Venus of Urbino,” and Parmigianino’s “Madonna.”

 Don’t miss Santa Croce, what my guidebook called Florence’s “Westminster Abbey” because it holds the tombs of such Italian geniuses as Michelangelo, Galileo, Marconi, and Dante.
 My youngest son loved the statue that supposedly inspired the Statue of Liberty.
 We had fun looking for similarities to our lady in the harbor including the broken chain this version is holding and her laurel crown.